Two Choices

 Richard Rohr

-Much like our own fathers and mothers, we try and raise our children to be responsible, caring, loving human beings.
-Of course, we stumble along the way, growing them nonetheless, to someday not need us.
-We do so, not thinking much about how our children view us because our attention is always on them and their needs.
+Like our fathers and mothers, we raise our children to be responsible, caring, and loving human beings.
+Of course, we stumble along the way, growing them to someday not need us.
+We do so without considering how our children view us because our attention is always on them and their needs.

-Then we get these little times of reflection.
-These beautiful little moments when the profound impact of our time and choices become visible.
-Times like I had on those rocks in Maine.
+Then, we have these little moments of reflection—beautiful little moments when the profound impact of our time and choices becomes visible—like the ones I had on those rocks in Maine.

 I have to be honest; that moment scared the hell out of me.
-Because it was an insight I never thought of before from the eyes of my two boys.
-I guess I just took it for granted; of course, they would know I was choosing to love them individually every day.
+It was an insight I had never considered before, seeing it through the eyes of my two boys.
+I took it for granted; they would know I chose to love them individually every day.

 That said, each day is a new choice in their eyes…a choice that has profound impacts that go well beyond the rocks of Maine.